Mathématique: Chapter 55

 “Understood,” he replied.

-Young found Jackson pacing back and forth in a back room in the infirmary, glancing repeatedly and often at the isolation room behind a one-way mirror where Carter and Lam were smiling at Vala, showing her the Tok’ra memory recall device, as if it weren’t something to fear.
+Young found Jackson pacing in a back room of the infirmary, glancing repeatedly and often at the isolation room behind a one-way mirror where Carter and Lam showed Vala the Tok’ra memory recall device, as if it weren’t something to fear.

-Vala was watching Carter and Lam with a strange sort of innocence, at once bold and afraid.
+Vala watched Carter and Lam with a disquieting innocence, at once bold and afraid.
 She cracked a smile at Carter, her face blazing with unreal wattage that made Carter smile right back.
-It turned them both into kids, somehow, talking about whatever smart little girls talk about, treehouses or boys or secrets or magical devices that can rip your mind open and pour the shard-filled sludge of past horrors all over the floor.
+It turned them into kids, somehow, talking about whatever smart girls talk about, treehouses or boys or secrets or magical devices that rip your mind open and pour the shard-filled sludge of past horrors all over the floor.

 “Hey,” Young said, sure the archeologist had noticed him by now.

 “It’s so awful.”
-Jackson came to stand next to Young.
+Jackson came to stand at his shoulder.
 “Losing who you are.
 It rips you open.
-It puts everything out there that you’d otherwise try to hide.
+It puts everything out there that you’d otherwise know to hide.
 And look at her.
-She doesn’t even know.
+She has no idea how much she’s revealing.
 I didn’t, when it happened to me.
 But I’ve seen the tapes.”

-“What did it look like,” Young asked, watching Vala toss her hair over one shoulder and then pull it back forward, running both hands over a hank of it, again and again.
+“What did it look like?”
+Young watched Vala toss her hair over one shoulder then pull it forward, running her hands over a hank of it, again and again.
 “You, on the tapes, I mean?”

 “I was quiet,” Jackson said.
-“They could all, they could all see—” the man broke off, a hand coming to his face.
+“They could all, they could all see—” the man broke off and brought a hand to his face.

 “How afraid I was.
 Of what I might say.
 That’s what Sam told me.
 Later.
-There was a lot of crying.
-That’s one of the things she cried about.
-One of the things she said was so sad.”
+She said—she said was…sad.”
 Jackson swallowed hard.

 “You being afraid, you mean?”
 Young asked.

-“The sad thing,” Jackson said, like he was breaking each word out of his own bones, “she said the sad thing was that she could see I understood.
+“The sad thing,” Jackson said, like he was breaking each word out of his own bones, “was she could see I understood.
 I understood I should be terrified of the things that come out of my head.
 Out of my mouth.
 She didn’t know I lived like that.
-With that much fear.”
+With so much fear.”

-“You’d think,” Jackson whispered, “that if you lose your memory—you’d think that so much of who you are would be gone.
+“You’d think,” Jackson continued, “that if you lose your memory—you’d think so much of who you are would be gone.
 But it’s not.
-It’s just right there.
+It’s right there.
 You don’t know how to hide it.
 You don’t even know that you should.”

-“Yeah,” Young said, and his eyes flicked to Vala.
-She was tracking Carter and Lam hungrily, as if she’d need to rebuild them later, in her head, from scratch.
+“Yeah.”
+Young’s gaze flicked to Vala.
+She tracked Carter and Lam hungrily, as if she’d need to rebuild them later, in her head, from scratch.
 “I’m getting that, a little bit.”

 “I hate myself,” Jackson whispered.
 “I really do, sometimes.”